scipy-conference/scipy_proceedings/papers/jacob_montiel/jacob_montiel.rst

 stream learning by leveraging the popularity of the Python language. scikit-multiflow is mainly written in Python, and some core elements are written in Cython :cite:`Cython` for performance.

 scikit-multiflow is intended for users with different levels of expertise.
-Its design is intended to make it friendly to new users and familiar to more experienced ones.
 Its conception and development follow two main objectives:

 1. Easy to design and run experiments.
 This follows the need for a platform that allows fast prototyping and experimentation.
 Complex experiments can be easily performed using evaluation classes.
 Different data streams and